Mailchimp Data Security and Privacy

 Protection from Data Loss, Corruption

-- Account data is mirrored and backed up regularly off site.
+- Account data is mirrored and regularly backed up off site.

 Application Level Security

-- We perform regular security penetration tests, using different vendors (for a "2nd opinion").
-The tests involve high level server penetration tests, in-depth testing for vulnerabilities inside the application, and social engineering drills.
+- We perform regular external security penetration tests throughout the year using different vendors.
+The tests involve high-level server penetration tests, in-depth testing for vulnerabilities inside the application, and social engineering drills.

 Internal IT Security

-Internal Protocol & Education
+Internal Protocol and Education

-- All employees sign a Privacy Safeguard Agreement outlining their responsibility in protecting customer data
+- All employees sign a Privacy Safeguard Agreement outlining their responsibility in protecting customer data.

-PCI DSS Certification
+SOC II Compliant PCI DSS Certification

 Protecting Ourselves Against You

 Yes, you heard that correctly.
-We can secure ourselves like Fort Knox, but if your computer gets compromised and someone gets into your MailChimp account, that's not good for either of us.
+We can secure ourselves like Fort Knox, but if your computer gets compromised and someone gets into your Mailchimp account, that's not good for either of us.

 - We monitor and will automatically suspend accounts for signs of irregular or suspicious login activity.

-- In addition to our scalable algorithms, we employ another layer of human reviewers, who monitor for anomalous account and email activity
+- In addition to our scalable algorithms, we employ another layer of human reviewers, who monitor for anomalous account and email activity.

 Investing in Your Privacy